Bupropion: Sexual dysfunction

 Bupropion is less likely than other antidepressants to cause sexual dysfunction.
 A range of studies indicate that bupropion not only produces fewer sexual side effects than other antidepressants but can actually help to alleviate sexual dysfunction including sexual dysfunction induced by SSRI antidepressants.
 There have also been small studies suggesting that bupropion or a bupropion/trazodone combination may improve some measures of sexual function in women who have hypoactive sexual desire disorder (HSDD) and are not depressed.

 According to an expert consensus recommendation from the International Society for the Study of Women's Sexual Health, bupropion can be considered as an off-label treatment for HSDD despite limited safety and efficacy data.
 Likewise, a 2022 systematic review and meta-analysis of bupropion for sexual desire disorder in women reported that although data were limited, bupropion appeared to be dose-dependently effective for the condition.

 Weight loss

 Bupropion, when used for treating long-term weight gain over six to twelve months, results in an average weight loss of 2.7 kg compared to a placebo.
-This is not much different from the weight loss produced by several other weight-loss medications such as sibutramine or orlistat.
+This is not much different from the weight loss produced by several other weight-loss medications, such as sibutramine and orlistat.
 The combination drug naltrexone/bupropion has been approved by the US Food and Drug Administration (FDA) for the treatment of obesity.

 Other uses

 Bupropion is not effective in the treatment of cocaine dependence, but it is showing promise in reducing drug use in treating amphetamine-type stimulant use and cravings.

-Based on studies indicating that bupropion lowers the level of the inflammatory mediator TNF-alpha, there have been suggestions that it might be useful in treating inflammatory bowel disease, psoriasis, and other autoimmune conditions, but very little clinical evidence is available.
+Based on studies indicating that bupropion lowers the level of the pro-inflammatory cytokine tumor necrosis factor alpha (TNF-α), there have been suggestions that it might be useful in treating inflammatory bowel disease, psoriasis, and other autoimmune conditions, but very little clinical evidence is available.

 Bupropion is not proven to be effective in treating chronic low back pain.

 The drug may be useful in the treatment of excessive daytime sleepiness (EDS) and narcolepsy.

 Bupropion has been used to treat disorders of diminished motivation, like apathy, abulia, and akinetic mutism.
 Accordingly, the drug has been found to increase effort expenditure and improve motivational deficits in animal models.
 However, only limited benefits of bupropion in the treatment of apathy have been observed in clinical trials in various conditions.

-Bupropion has been used in the treatment of postural orthostatic tachycardia syndrome (POTS).
+Bupropion has been used in the treatment of orthostatic hypotension and postural orthostatic tachycardia syndrome (POTS).